Background pattern

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

 Side effects usually disappear after a few weeks of treatment.
-Please note that many of the side effects can also be symptoms of your illness and will therefore improve when you start to feel better.
+Note that many of the effects can also be symptoms of your disease and will therefore improve when you start feeling better.

 Some patients have reported the following serious side effects.
-If you have any of the following symptoms, stop taking citalopram and see your doctor immediately.
+If you have any of the following symptoms, you should stop taking citalopram and see your doctor immediately.

-• High fever, agitation, confusion, tremors, and sudden muscle contractions; they may be signs of a rare condition called serotonin syndrome that has been reported with the combined use of antidepressants.
+• High fever, agitation, confusion, tremors, and sudden muscle contractions; may be signs of a rare condition called serotonin syndrome, which has been reported with the use of antidepressants.

-• If you notice skin swelling, tongue, lips, or face, or have difficulty breathing or swallowing (allergic reaction).
+• If you notice swelling of the skin, tongue, lips, or face, or have difficulty breathing or swallowing (allergic reaction).

 • Unusual bleeding, including gastrointestinal bleeding.

-If you have any of the following symptoms, stop taking citalopram and see your doctor immediately.
+If you have any of the following symptoms, you should stop taking citalopram and see your doctor immediately.

-• Hypontremia: low sodium levels in the blood that can cause fatigue, confusion, and muscle cramps.
+• Hyponatremia: low sodium level in the blood, which can cause fatigue, confusion, and muscle contraction.

-• Fast and irregular heartbeats or a feeling of dizziness, as they may be symptoms of a serious heart condition known as torsade de pointes.
+• Rapid and irregular heartbeats or feeling of fainting, as they could be symptoms of a serious heart problem known as torsade de pointes.

 The following side effects are generally mild and usually disappear after a few days of treatment.
-Please note that several of the side effects mentioned below can be symptoms of your illness and will therefore improve when you start to feel better.
+Please be aware that several of the effects mentioned below can be symptoms of your disease and will therefore improve when you start feeling better.

-If the side effects are bothersome or last longer than a few days, consult your doctor.
+If the side effects are bothersome or last more than a few days, consult your doctor.

 • Difficulty sleeping.